A topic from the subject of Physical Chemistry in Chemistry.

 Absorption

-• Absorption is important in many processes, such as heterogeneous catalysis, chromatography, and the uptake of nutrients by plants.
+• Absorption is important in processes such as the uptake of nutrients by plants, gas absorption in solutions, and certain industrial processes.

 Surface Tension

-• Surface tension is responsible for the formation of droplets and bubbles.
+• Surface tension is responsible for the formation of droplets, menisci (curved surfaces in tubes), and capillarity (rise of liquids in narrow tubes).

 Colloidal Stability

-• Colloidal stability is the ability of a colloid to resist aggregation and precipitation.
+• Colloidal stability refers to the ability of a colloid to resist aggregation (clumping) and precipitation (settling out) of the dispersed particles.

 Applications of Surface Phenomena and Colloid Chemistry

-• Surface phenomena and colloid chemistry are used in a wide variety of applications, including:
+• Surface phenomena and colloid chemistry have widespread applications, including:

 Surface Phenomena and Colloid Chemistry Experiment: Investigating Brownian Motion